Not knowing what to cook for dinner is one issue. But not having anything to cook is a bigger problem, especially after

 Canned tuna is inexpensive, and it’s packed with protein.
 It is used in various recipes, such as sandwiches, salads, tuna melts, tuna croquettes and casseroles.

-Rice, like pasta, is inexpensive, and is a popular side dish with meals.
+Rice, like pasta, is inexpensive and a popular side dish with meals.
 It also provides a great source of energy.

-Of course, Americans use milk in cereal and cooking recipes.
-We also drink it, put it in our coffee or tea, use it in milkshakes, and more.
-According to Ad Age’s Leading National Advertisers report, the average American consumed 20.4 gallons of milk in 2010.
+Of course, Americans use milk in cereal and cooking.
+We also drink it, put it in our coffee or tea, use it in milkshakes and more.
 Milk is also an ingredient in many popular and cheap dishes, including French toast, mashed potatoes, and macaroni and cheese.

 Americans love bread — not only because of its taste, but also because of its versatility.
-Bread is appropriate to eat at any meal, and is obviously an important ingredient in a sandwich, or on the side with a plate of eggs, a bowl of soup or a steak.
-Even after bread expires, it’s useful for making croutons, breadcrumbs, and stuffing.
+Bread works at any meal as a key ingredient in a sandwich, or on the side with a plate of eggs, a bowl of soup or a steak.
+Even after bread expires, it’s useful for making croutons, breadcrumbs and stuffing.

-Beans are full of fiber and water content, which make you feel fuller faster, says WebMD.
-That said, beans can be a meal in and of themselves.
-They’re also great in soups, stews, dips, burritos, and tacos.
+Beans are full of fiber and water content, which makes you feel fuller faster, says WebMD.
+If push comes to shove, beans can be a meal in and of themselves.
+They’re also great in soups, stews, dips, burritos and tacos.